oracle-livelabs/database/db-23cfree-fundamentals/query-dv/query-dv.md

 - Use a GET call to view the driver_dv duality view
 - Use a GET call to query a specific document
-- Use QBE to view a single document from the race_dv duality view
+- Use query parameter to view a single document from the race_dv duality view
+- Familiarize yourself with the OpenAPI View included in SQL Developer Web

 ### Prerequisites